neosizzle/ft_transcendence/README.md

 command while in the project root directory.
     > ```docker-compose up --build```

-1. Building the docker image can talk awhile.
+1. Building the docker image can take awhile.
 Please be patient and grab a cup of coffee or tea while you wait.

 1. Once everything is up and runnning, you should be able to visit the website